matlin975/GODOT_CUSTOM_LIGHTING/README.md

 In short, it works by having all sprites being drawn in grayscale and then sampling each pixel in every texture using a fragment shader for different grayscale-values.
 Then we replace the grayscale-value for each pixel to a set color.
 This gives us full control of the color for the said value.
 In script we can change each grayscale color as a function of the distance to a light source and have its emitted light color decide which colors to affect in neighbouring sprites.

-Keep in mind this is just a demo and it needs a refactor badly, both in regards of performance and in code readability..
+Keep in mind this is just a demo and it needs a refactor badly, both in regards of performance and a code cleanup...

 Demo vid at: https://youtu.be/d4rsFTs34Ww